From castles, to moorland, to cities, to coast, there are so many walks to enjoy in and around Somerset as spring

 With its weathered crags and pinnacles, Cheddar Gorge plays host to a varied community of specialised plants and wildlife.

 This walk across the Stourhead estate takes you through woodlands to King Alfred's Tower offering great views across three counties.

-A spring walk across the Tyntesfield estate is the perfect way to see the plants, trees and wildlife come to life.
+A walk across the Tyntesfield estate is the perfect way to see the plants, trees and wildlife.

 There are plenty of great walking routes close to Bath, Bristol and in north Wiltshire.
 Here a few to try.

 Spring walks with the scent of early flowers, the bright green of newly unfurling leaves and bird song filling the skies.
 There are plenty of wild places in Gloucestershire to explore - here's a few suggestions.

 Here are some suggestions of our favourite places to take a spring walk in Dorset.
 From coast to island, hill to castle, there's lots of places to explore on foot.